A dental AI receptionist purpose-built for PHIPA-aware implementation.

 PHIPA applies to every Ontario dentist and any staff member or third-party service that handles personal health information on their behalf.
 When a patient calls your practice to book an appointment or ask about coverage, that interaction creates personal health information: the caller's name, contact details, reason for calling, and any health details they share.

-An after-hours answering service that records those calls, transcribes them, or books appointments is handling personal health information under PHIPA.
-That service must have appropriate security controls, store data in Canada, and sign a data processing agreement with your practice before it can legally operate.
+An after-hours answering service that records those calls, transcribes them, or books or prepares appointment requests is handling personal health information under PHIPA.
+That service needs appropriate security controls, a documented data flow, and a data processing agreement with your practice before it can be used responsibly.

-Most dental answering services in Canada do not meet this bar.
-US-based AI receptionists are built for HIPAA, not PHIPA.
-They store data on American servers.
-A HIPAA Business Associate Agreement does not satisfy PHIPA.
+Most dental answering services do not document this clearly for Canadian practices.
+US-based AI receptionists are usually built around HIPAA, not PHIPA.
+A HIPAA Business Associate Agreement should not be treated as a substitute for Canadian privacy review.
 This is not a minor technicality: it is a meaningful compliance gap that exposes your practice to regulatory risk.

 PHIPA vs HIPAA: what Canadian dentists need to know.

 HIPAA is a US law.
 It does not apply to Canadian dental practices.
-Vendors that advertise HIPAA compliance are not automatically PHIPA compliant.
+Vendors that advertise HIPAA compliance are not automatically PHIPA-aware.
 The two laws share similar goals but differ in jurisdiction, data residency requirements, and breach notification timelines.

 | Topic | HIPAA (US) | PHIPA (Ontario) |